Creamy Dijon Mustard Sauce

-I sometimes interchange Dijon with English mustard, depending on my mood.
-You may think this is sacrilege, but often it just depends which jar appeals to me at the time.
+I sometimes interchange Dijon with English mustard, especially for making a glaze for ham for example, depending on my mood.
+You may think this is sacrilege, but often it just depends on which jar is closest when I open the fridge!

 This recipe though is specifically a Dijon mustard recipe.
-English mustard is quite a bit stronger than Dijon and I do sometimes use it in my gravy.
-However, I would not use English mustard in this recipe as I fear it would make it too strong.
+English mustard is quite a bit stronger than Dijon and even though I sometimes use it in my gravy, I would not use English mustard in this recipe as I fear it would make it too strong.

 What to serve with Dijon Mustard Sauce?